Steve Toth: 2018 Texas House campaign

 On May 31, 2017, Toth announced that he would be running for his old Texas House seat, District 15, since the incumbent, Mark Keough, announced he would not be running for re-election but instead run for Montgomery County Judge.
 Toth's opponent in the Republican primary was Mary "Jackie" Waters of The Woodlands.
 Toth stated that he wanted to reduce property taxes for homeowners by implementing an acquisition-based appraisal system.
 A taxpayer's home value would be set upon the purchase price, regardless of how long the taxpayer lives in the house.
 Toth wants to encourage the San Jacinto River Authority ("SJRA") to work on the flood control aspects of its mission statement, instead of keeping Lake Conroe at full capacity for recreational purposes.
 He has also advocated for the directors of the SJRA board to be elected positions and for the directors to have a civil engineering background, to encourage effective floodplain models.

 On March 6, 2018, Toth won the Republican nomination for Texas House District 15 over Waters by 78% to 21%.
-Toth received the largest vote margin of any candidate in Montgomery County, defeating Waters by 58% of the vote, a three to one margin.
+Toth received the largest vote margin of any candidate in Montgomery County, defeating Waters by 58% of the vote, a three-to-one margin.

 In the November 2018 general election, Toth faced Democrat Lorena Perez McGill of The Woodlands.
-Toth indicated that in the general election against McGill he would be focusing on lowering property taxes, passing tax reform, and raising teacher salaries.
-On Election Day, Toth defeated McGill 67% to 33%, a two to one margin.
+Toth indicated that in the general election against McGill, he would be focusing on lowering property taxes, passing tax reform, and raising teacher salaries.
+On Election Day, Toth defeated McGill 67% to 33%, a two-to-one margin.

 2020 Texas House campaign

-Steve Toth in The Woodlands, Texas on June 2019.
+Steve Toth in The Woodlands, Texas in June 2019.

 Toth was unopposed in the March 3, 2020 Republican primary.
 He faced Democrat Lorena Perez McGill again in the 2020 general election in November.
-He defeated McGill by a two-to-one margin, 67% to 33% in 2018.

 During the election, he was part of a group of Texas Republicans who filed lawsuits in both state and federal courts seeking to invalidate about 127,000 drive-thru cast votes in Harris County, Texas.
 Toth said that the county exceeded their state constitutional authority by allowing drive-thru voting as an alternative to walk-in voting during the COVID-19 pandemic, a change that Toth argued that should have only been decided by the Texas Legislature.
 Democrats said that this would disenfranchise everybody who cast drive-thru votes in good faith.
 The Texas Supreme Court dismissed the motion without issuing an order or opinion.
 Upon this defeat, Toth then took the case to federal court, initially losing at the lower court level.
 Federal Judge Andrew Hanen ruled that the plaintiffs did not have standing to sue.
 After the appeal, nine of the ten drive-thru voting sites were shut down by interim Harris County Clerk Chris Hollins, the outcome that Toth originally intended.

 On November 3, 2020, Toth again defeated McGill 66.5% to 33.5%, a two-to-one margin.
 McGill raised $44,828, but she spent $58,422.